How does this medication work? What will it do for me?

-Cancer: Although not common, noltinib has been associated with several different types of cancer including gastric, pancreatic, colon, malignant melanoma, ovarian, and skin cancer.
+Cancer: Although not common, nilotinib has been associated with several different types of cancer including gastric, pancreatic, colon, malignant melanoma, ovarian, and skin cancer.
 Discuss any concerns that you may have, with your doctor.

 Diabetes: Nilotinib may cause an increase in blood sugar levels and glucose tolerance may change.
-If you have diabetes, you may find it necessary to monitor their blood sugar more frequently while using this medication.
+If you have diabetes, you may find it necessary to monitor your blood sugar more frequently while using this medication.

 If you have diabetes or are at risk for developing diabetes, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Fluid and electrolyte balance: Nilotinib may cause the levels of electrolytes such as potassium, sodium, magnesium, chloride, and calcium in the blood to change while taking this medication.
 If you experience symptoms of fluid and electrolyte imbalance such as muscle pains or cramps; dry mouth; numb hands, feet, or lips; or racing heartbeat, contact your doctor as soon as possible.
 Your doctor will do blood tests regularly to monitor the levels of these electrolytes in your blood while you are taking this medication.